HaffCaff/pstat/README.md

 - Allow customization - Allow user to change modTime date threshold
 - Prompt to stale projects to new `stale` directory within current dir
+- Make public and allow for contributions!
+- Publish to homebrew
+- add CI/CD pipeline implementation